Chart Color Schemes

 The level of residential development activity in Riverhills is very low in comparison to the average area assessed nationally by AreaSearch

-On average, about 0.3 people have moved to the area annually for each dwelling built during these years.
-This indicates that new supply has been keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new homes is $384,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+The average population growth associated with these approvals is around 0.3 people per year over the past five financial years.
+This suggests that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction value of new homes in Riverhills is $384,000, which is moderately above regional levels, indicating an emphasis on quality construction.
 Compared to Greater Brisbane, Riverhills has around two-thirds the rate of new dwelling approvals per person.

-Nationally, it places among the 10th percentile of areas assessed, indicating somewhat limited buyer options while strengthening demand for established properties.
-This activity is also lower than the national average, reflecting market maturity and possible development constraints.
+Nationally, it places among the 10th percentile of areas assessed for new dwellings, suggesting somewhat limited buyer options while strengthening demand for established properties.
+This activity is lower than the national average, reflecting market maturity and possible development constraints.
 Recent development in Riverhills has been entirely comprised of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 The location has approximately 1768 people per dwelling approval, demonstrating an established market.
-Looking ahead, Riverhills is expected to grow by 106 residents through to 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Looking ahead, Riverhills is expected to grow by 106 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development